MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/immediate-window-command-view-menu.md

 ---
-title: Immediate Window Command (View Menu)
+title: Immediate Window command (View Menu)
 keywords: vbui6.chm2051174
 f1_keywords:
 - vbui6.chm2051174
 ms.prod: office
 ms.assetid: 6d132a87-09c7-4e67-3e4a-c24787bb053f
-ms.date: 06/08/2017
+ms.date: 11/21/2018
 ---

-# Immediate Window Command (View Menu)
+# Immediate Window command (View Menu)

-Displays the  Immediate window and displays information resulting from debugging statements in your code or from commands typed directly into the window.
+Displays the [Immediate window](immediate-window.md), and displays information resulting from debugging statements in your code or from commands typed directly into the window.

 Use the Immediate window to:

 - Test problematic or newly written code.